dabio/dabio/_posts/2013-10-01-start-with-symfony-on-mountain-lion.md

 date.timezone = Europe/Berlin
 ```

-Don't forget to remove the `;` at the beginning of the file.
+Don't forget to remove the `;` at the beginning of the line.
 Save the file.

 ## Symfony